raymondclowe/Transcribe-and-Translate-Subtitles/README.md

 - After downloading, unzip the file.

 ### 🤖 Step 3: Download a Preferred LLM Model (Optional, for translate task)
 - Choose and download your preferred LLM model.
-LLM Supports: [ipex-llm](https://github.com/intel-analytics/ipex-llm).
+- LLM Supports:
+  - Gemma2-it: 2B, 9B
+  - GLM4-Chat: 9B
+  - MiniCPM3: 4B
+  - Phi3/3.5: mini, medium
+  - Qwen2.5-Instruct: 3B, 7B, 14B, 32B
+- The largest LLM size that can run on a 16GB RAM computer is 7 billion parameters (7B).
 For example: [Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)
-- The largest LLM size that can run on a 16GB RAM computer is 7 billion parameters (7B).

 ### 📂 Step 4: Place the LLM Model in the Correct Directory (Optional, for translate task)
 - Move the downloaded LLM model to the following path: